Questions? Give us a call (305) 764-0743

 1. Identifying the type of penalty: The first step in recovery is understanding the type of penalty you’ve received.
 Check this by looking through Google Search Console for any notifications or simply by evaluating the timing of the traffic drop with known dates of algorithm updates.

 2. Conducting a backlink audit: Use tools like Google Search Console, Ahrefs, or SEMrush to conduct a comprehensive backlink analysis.
 Identify the links that are likely causing the penalty and list them in a spreadsheet.
-Then, you can analyze them more closely later on.

 3. Contacting website owners: Before taking the disavowal route, it’s a good idea to reach out to the owners of the websites providing the toxic backlinks and request removal.
 This is often a long process and not always successful, but it’s a recommended step.